 What does it look like?

 The Asian Ladybug originates from Asia.
 It was introduced in the states in the years 60 to fight aphids in cultures.
-Since 1995, it doesn’t stop its progress in Ontario and in Quebec.
+Since 1995, it doesn’t stop its progress in Quebec.
 The Asian ladybug has an oval shape, its back is half a sphere and is smooth.

 The head is black.
 Behind the head is the pronotum.
 It is white with an M or W pattern.
 The elytra (back of the ladybug) is variable; yellow, red-orange, reddish brown.
 There could be up to 19 black dots on the closed elytra.